© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Settlement site E of Hatton Rock Farm is a scheduled monument protected by Historic England under reference 1005726.
 View the official record →

-Settlement site E of Hatton Rock Farm is an archaeological site in Warwickshire comprising the remains of an Iron Age settlement.
+Settlement site E at Hatton Rock Farm is a prehistoric archaeological site located in Warwickshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005726.

 Settlement site E of Hatton Rock Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005726.